 - Summer sports: have you ever played the traditional English game of croquet?
 There will be the chance to do so on the lawns of your College!
 Real tennis (a variation of tennis played indoors, with a heavier ball) has also been enjoyed by our previous students.

-- College and museum tours: if you are thinking of applying to study at the University of Oxford, an ORA course is the perfect opportunity to visit some of the institution’s most famous Colleges (including New College, Magdalen College and Christ Church).
-You will also have the chance to visit Oxford’s Ashmolean Museum – famous for being the world’s first university museum.
+- Cultural Tours: if you are thinking of applying to study at a UK university, an ORA course is the perfect opportunity to visit some of the country’s most famous sites.
+You will also have the chance to visit Oxford, Cambridge and London museums.

 - Dance and music workshops: have you ever wanted to try Indian dance?
 How about Salsa dancing?
 Or drumming?
 Experts in these art forms will be dropping in to our campuses to run workshops, allowing our students to unleash their creative sides.